 Dr. Benker stated that “normally you don’t get such good results treating a klebsiella bacterial infection with just one series of treatments.
 Hyperbaric oxygen therapy, in conjunction with the veterinarian treatments and antibiotics, was instrumental in cleaning up this mare and allowing her to get pregnant”.

-Special thanks to Dr. Fred Benker and Equine Medical Center of Ocala 352-873-7830 for allowing us to present this case study
+Special thanks to Dr. Fred Benker and Equine Medical Center 352-873-7830 for allowing us to present this case study